ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 Identity proxy is an intermediary that can inspect, replace or augment workload identity and security context information.
 Identity proxy can be a capability of a transparent network service, such as a security gateway, or it can be implemented in a service performing explicit connection processing, such as an ingress gateway or a Content Delivery Network (CDN) service.

-* Attestation
+* Remote Attestation

-Attestation is the function through which a task verifies the identity of a separate Workload.
-(TBD: sync definition with reference RaTS architecture)
+The term "attestation" is not explicitly defined in {{RFC9334}} but was later clarified in {{I-D.ietf-rats-tpm-based-network-device-attest}}.
+It refers to the process of generating and evaluating remote attestation Evidence.

 * Workload Identity Token